aave/flashloan-box/README.md

 ## Known issues
 ### No access to archive state errors
 If you are using Ganache to fork a network, then you may have issues with the blockchain archive state every 30 minutes.
 This is due to your node provider (i.e. Infura) only allowing free users access to 30 minutes of archive state.
-To solve this, upgrade to a paid plan, or simply restart your ganache instance and redploy your contracts.
+To solve this, upgrade to a paid plan, or simply restart your ganache instance and redeploy your contracts.

 ### Unable to debug executeOperation() with mainnet ganache fork
 The Truffle debugger does not work too well with proxy / complex calls.
 You may find that the Truffle debugger returns an error such as: